The Line Bets: The Basic Wagers in Craps

 How to Make a Don’t Come Bet?

-The same applies to the Don’t Come wager – at can be made at any time except for the come-out roll of the shooter.
-Players can place it after the point has been established and the following roll of the dice becomes a come-out roll for them – if a 2 or a 3 is thrown in this roll, the Don’t Come bet wins and if a 7 or an 11 is rolled, it loses.
-A total of 12, however, is a tie and the bet is pushed.
-Any other number establishes a point and the Don’t Come wager is locked and working for all subsequent rolls of the dice until:
+The same rules apply to the Don’t Come wager – it can be made at any time except during the shooter’s come-out roll.
+Players may place it after a point has been established, and the next roll then serves as their personal come-out roll.
+If a 2 or a 3 is thrown, the Don’t Come bet wins, and if a 7 or an 11 appears, it loses.
+A total of 12 results in a push.
+Any other number establishes a point, and the Don’t Come wager remains in action for all subsequent rolls until:

 • The shooter rolls a 7 before the point, the Don’t Come bet wins (1:1).